RunTime256/PokemonData/README.md

 # PokemonData
-Gathers data from TCG and main games, using APIs available
+Gathers data from TCG and main games into json files, using APIs available
+TCG: In Python due to no Java API yet